kurianbenoy/myblog/posts/2020/2020-06-01-ideasforMLcomputing.md

 Swathanthra Malayalam in association with Tinkerhub conducted a special program called **People behind SMC**. *SMC is preimier* organisation working in the area of Malayalam computing.
-It was interesting to listen to experiences of various folks like Anivar, Santhosh thottingal sir, Balasankar C, Jishnu Mohan, Kavya Manohar, ..
-The sessions was hosted by Hrishi Chettai in Tinkerhubs instagram pages.
-The recorded sessions can be found <here>
+It was interesting to listen to experiences of various folks like Anivar, Santhosh thottingal sir, Balasankar C, Jishnu Mohan, Kavya Manohar etc. The sessions was hosted by Hrishi Chettai in Tinkerhubs instagram pages.
+The recorded sessions can be found [here](https://www.youtube.com/@SmcOrgIn/videos).

 After listening to these talks, I want to share some ideas which came in my mind: